showSidebars ==

 Skills and qualifications:

-• Tools like Figma, Sketch, or Adobe XD
+• Tools like Figma or Sketch

 • Understanding of human-computer interaction